antoyang/NAS-Benchmark/README.md

 ## MANAS
 Paper : To be released

-Implementation : provided by the authors
+Implementation : provided by the authors.

 ## NSGA-NET
 Paper : Lu, Zhichao, et al. "NSGA-NET: a multi-objective genetic algorithm for neural architecture search." arXiv preprint arXiv:1810.03522 (2018).